Period for course registration in Ladok: 2 January–15 January

 |Questions about registration and admission|

-In Canvas, you will find specific information, such as detailed course descriptions, class timetable, teaching materials, course requirements and assignments.
+On Canvas, you will find specific information, such as detailed course descriptions, class timetable, teaching materials, course requirements, discussion forums, and assignments.
 A great part of your work will be carried out via Canvas, too.
+It is therefore essential that you register, which will enroll you in the course on Canvas before the semester starts.
+Course registration opens two weeks before course start, in week 1.
+See the link to register at the start of this welcome information.
 Once the module has started, you should check the course site on Canvas on a daily basis.
-Important information will be posted by your instructors on the course site.
-If you have questions about the course in general, contact the course coordinator.
-If you have questions about a module, you should contact the instructor of that module.
+Important information will be posted by your instructors on the first page of the course site (as “Announcements”).

-All the meetings for this course are online; most of our classes will take place in "online classrooms" via the web conferencing system Zoom.
-Access to the digital classrooms will be provided through links posted on the course site on Canvas.
+All the meetings for this course are online, in "digital classrooms" via the web conferencing system Zoom.
+Access to the digital classrooms will be provided through links posted in the course site on Canvas.
 Please note that you need to have a headset, a microphone and a webcam so as to be able to fully participate in our Zoom sessions.
+You will find a user guide to Zoom and information about the software at .https://www.hig.se/Ext/En/University-of-Gavle/Library/Learning-Center/Web-meetings-with-Zoom.html

 Cheating and plagiarizing are serious academic offences, which result in failing the module in question and being reported to the university’s disciplinary board.
 To learn about plagiarism and get basic information on how to avoid it, please read this material in Swedish or English.